jjasghar/algosec-chef/README.md

 Chef Cookbook to DevOps-ify network security management, leveraging AlgoSec's business-driven security policy management solution.

+Maintaining compatibility between applications and their network permission requirements can be a challenging task for many organizations.
+This Cookbook together with AlgoSec's solution and Chef automation infrastructure will make it as easy as committing a simple `json` file for each application.
+DevOps made simple...Engineers love it!

 ## SCOPE

 This cookbook is concerned with all [AlgoSec](https://www.algosec.com) services: